 — R.E.
 Francillon, Mid-Victorian Memories

 Jane continued to model for Rossetti.
 The time they spent together turned romantic after the death of his wife, Elizabeth Siddal.
-Some of Rossetti’s most significant works of art, such as the renowned Proserpine (pictured above) envisioned by his liaison with Jane, and because William Morris turned a blind eye to the relationship.
-One cannot say the reason for his resignation to this arrangement, maybe it was because he loved Jane, or his reverence for Rossetti.
+Some of Rossetti’s most significant works of art, such as the renowned Proserpine (pictured above), were inspired by his liaison with Jane, and because William Morris turned a blind eye to the relationship.
+One cannot say the reason for his resignation to this arrangement; maybe it was because he loved Jane or his reverence for Rossetti.

 Either way, it didn’t change the fact that in 1871 Morris and Rossetti took on a joint tenancy in the countryside at Kelmscott Manor (pictured below) and after that, William set sail for Iceland, leaving the two together.
 Hence, a passionate love affair ensued in his absence.